 The modern Chinese navy made only three port calls anywhere in Africa during the 60 years from 1949 through 2009.
 During the five years between 2010 and 2015, PLA Navy ships made at least 38 calls at African ports, 20 of them at Djibouti.
 This sharp increase in PLA Navy activity is attributed largely to China’s participation in the Gulf of Aden anti-piracy operation that began in 2008.
 It became apparent that China needed ports in the region where it could refuel and resupply.
 But while the threat of piracy in the Gulf of Aden is essentially over, China continues to expand its naval and military presence.

 The most dramatic expression of China’s growing naval interest is its decision to establish a permanent military facility at Djibouti, which is scheduled for completion in 2017 by the China State Construction Engineering Corporation.
 China has a long-standing policy of no foreign military bases and is going to great lengths to describe the facility as something less than a military base.
 Chinese observers call it, for example, a logistic hub for Chinese ships to obtain replenishment and temporary rest.
-Zhang Junshe, from the PLA Naval Military Studies Research Institute, said it is “far less than a military base in its scale and function” (China Brief, January 26).
+Zhang Junshe, from the PLA Naval Military Studies Research Institute, said it is “far less than a military base in its scale and function” (Global Times, March 15; China Brief, January 26).
 However, most non-Chinese observers believe this facility sounds more like a military base.
 When asked why China does not proclaim global conditions have changed and it now needs a military base, a Chinese think tank representative responded that “continuity of Communist Party policy” does not permit a break with the long-standing principle of no foreign military bases.